mercmobily/simpleDeclare/README.md

     */
 ````

 The `this.inherited()` method is available to any object created by a SimpleDeclare constructor.
-It accepts an array of values, representing the parameters to pass to the super function.
+The first parameter is always a reference to the function calling it.
+When using `this.inherited()`, a common pattern is to name the function `f` and always pass `f` as the first argument of `this.inherited()`.
+This extra parameter is what makes SimpleDeclare work in safe mode (`this.inherited()` itself doesn't need to find out what its `callee` is, and checking out `callee` is forbidden in safe mode).
+The second parameter is an array of values, representing the parameters to pass to the super function.
 Its implementation is very fast (the only CPU-intensive operation is looking for the method itself in the object's own list of prototypes).
-When ECMA 6, doing this will be trivial.
+When ECMA 6 becomes the standard, in an hopefully not-so-distant future, even this step will be immediate.

 # Calling the super function with node-style callback

-Calling the super function is just a matter of typing `this.inherited(arguments)`.
+Calling the super function is just a matter of typing `this.inherited(f, arguments)`.
 What if the super function is a node-style async method that accepts a callback as its last parameter?
 Simple:

 ````Javascript